 Man who killed 7-year-old appears in court

 SOUTH BEND, Ind.
-(WNDU) - Wednesday, the man accused of shooting and killing a 7-year-old girl in South Bend made an appearance in court.
+(WNDU) - The man accused of shooting and killing a 7-year-old girl in South Bend is in court.

 Jaheim Campbell, 18, is charged with murder and attempted murder.